 Below I shot handheld of some fabric wrapped around a tree with soft evening lighting, to give a little bit better sense of neutral lighting sharpness.

-You can see at f1.5 and f2 it’s not bad at all.
-But look at f2.8, and you can see where the focus shifts (again I’m handheld so it’s not perfect), I’m now on the side of the tree.
+You can see at f1.5 and f2 it’s not bad at all, but look at f2.8, and you can see where the focus shifts (again I’m handheld so it’s not perfect), focus is now on the side of the tree.
 Lenses typically have the range finder calibrated set for the widest aperture or f1.5, so if you’re shooting at f2.8, you will need to front focus slightly.
 Ignore the f11 sample here where the shutter was too slow which introduced motion blur.

 Back on the tripod in the studio, the Midframe is very good.
 Strangely we’re not seeing the teal and purple aberrations or the blooming as we do in the center frame.